But were you aware that making changes to your insurance mid-policy could put you out of pocket?

 To calculate the total amount spent on admin fees by UK drivers, we conducted a survey through Maru/Usurv which revealed that the average person makes 0.64 changes to their car insurance policy each year.

-We then multiplied this by the number of full driving licence holders in the UK (according to DVLA data) to find the total number of changes made in a year and multiplied this by our average admin fee of £22.50.
+We then multiplied this by the number of full driving license holders in the UK (according to DVLA data) to find the total number of changes made in a year and multiplied this by our average admin fee of £22.50.

 ChooseMyCar Staff Writer